jitendrataxxo/pokedex/README.md

+### prerequisites
+node
+python

-1. install pipenv pip install --user pipenv. https://docs.pipenv.org
+1. install pipenv => pip install --user pipenv. https://docs.pipenv.org
-2. install dependencies pipenv install.
+2. install dependencies => pipenv install.
-3. activate pipenv shell pipenv shell or run python with pipenv run python ....
+3. activate pipenv shell =>  pipenv shell or run python with pipenv run python ....

-4. exit to close shel
+4. exit => to close shell

-for running server for this project
+### For running server for this project

+## backend

+pipenv install => for install backand dependencies // some peoblem is here with pipenv latest version, so install packages manually (pipenv install package_name) acc. to pipFile.

+python start.py -p runserver => start backend server

-frontend //
+## frontend

-python start.py -n install // for installing frontend dependencies
+python start.py -n install => for installing frontend dependencies

-python start.py -n start
+python start.py -n start => start frontend server

-backend

-python start.py -p runserver
+## Extra Help!

 // Run below query to upload data in postgrssql database with the help of pgadmin and change dir path according your folder path

 // during uploading may be face some problem like //permisson denid for reading csv file so change the permisstion of the folder which containing
 // data file, for fixing this issue please go through this link. http://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/